Skip to main content

 Frequently Asked Questions

-Saihate Station is a role playing game.
+Saihate Station is a role playing game with horror and anime themes.

 Saihate Station is available on PC, Mac OS and Windows.